 We sometimes had discussions whether people had the right to sit next to your garden in the alley and observe your movements in the house.
 Some people would enjoy the sunshine at the end of the day over there because they had completely filled their garden with all kinds of goods.
 Mostly junk, but one neighbour had his garden stacked with all kinds of wooden buildings that housed pigeons.

 This man was a middle aged man who obviously was divorced.
 Once in a while there were teenagers visiting.
 We assumed they were his children.
 When it was the season for competition between the pigeons he would spend complete weekends on a stool accompanied by his mate.
-There would be a crate of Amstel beer next to them and they would look anxiously at the sky for any signs of his pigeons.
+There would be a crate of beer next to them and they would look anxiously at the sky for any signs of his pigeons.
 Less nice was that they constantly were looking into our house too.
 It made us feel uncomfortable, especially when they would say something to the other and had a good laugh.
 Sometimes we could see pigeons getting in.
 Another reason for the two friends to open a new bottle.

 On Sunday evening he would go to meetings where the results were made known to the contestants.
 So sometimes he would celebrate with new beers and at other times would drink a few to be able to accept his loss.
 After that he would he have to go home on his moped.
 And every time the same thing would happen: he would try to ride through the alley and he would not make it.
 So we could hear a big bang and a lot of cursing and he would walk the rest of his way home.
 It was a miracle he never got hurt.

-The situation got worse when we got a cat.
-When he grew up he showed that he was a bit wild.
+The situation got worse when we got a kitten.
+When our pet grew up he showed that he was a bit wild.
 The cat was not very fond of staying indoors and would scratch furniture and wallpaper to convince us to let him out.
 Like all cats he was a nature lover, in particular a bird lover.
 So the neighbour soon yelled a few times to me to keep the cat indoors.
 He would sit in front of the pigeon houses and make the birds nervous.
 So he threatened to splash buckets of water over him.
 That was okay with me, I told him.
 So a few times the cat came home really soaked.

 Once the cat came home with a lovely little pigeon.
 And – bad luck – this one got really hurt.
 It died in my hands and I felt very guilty towards our pigeon man.
 My wife saw it as a sort of compensation for the harassment she felt because of him looking at us all the time in our house.